MENU

 “The first surveys were brutal,” Pryor says.
 “Something like 60 to 70% of people said they didn’t have the necessary equipment, or their manager hadn’t checked in with them for regular one-to-one on their first day.”

-These surveys are sent to Pryor every Friday and are shared with the chief technology officer and chief operations officer, and Pryor also shares them with the CEO.
-The results have been unmistakable: More than 90% of the time, new hires have the equipment and access they need on their first day.
+Pryor reads these onboarding surveys every Friday, which are also shared with the chief technology officer and chief operations officer, and Pryor also shares them with the CEO.
+The results of ECI’s efforts to improve the onboarding experience have been unmistakable: More than 90% of the time, new hires have the equipment and access they need on their first day.

 When something does go wrong, the survey results ensure leaders are immediately engaged on the issue.
 “I don't have to ask the question anymore,” Pryor says.
 IT teams are immediately sharing updates and investigating what went wrong to avoid future incidents.